Donkey Kong Country 2

-Players control Diddy Kong and his friend Dixie Kong, who must rescue Donkey Kong after he is kidnapped by King K. Rool.
+Players control Diddy Kong and his girlfriend Dixie Kong, who must rescue Donkey Kong after he is kidnapped by King K. Rool.
 The game is set on Crocodile Isle, with eight worlds of varying environments, totaling 52 levels.
 The game uses the same Silicon Graphics (SGI) technology from the original, which features the use of pre-rendered 3D imagery.

-Diddy's Kong Quest received acclaim, being widely regarded as one of the greatest 2D platformers ever made.
+Diddy's Kong Quest received acclaim and is regarded as one of the greatest 2D platformers of all time.
 Praise was directed at its graphics, gameplay, and soundtrack.
-It was the second-bestselling game of 1995, the sixth-bestselling game on the SNES, and the highest-selling SNES game that was not packaged with the system.
+It was the second best-selling game of 1995, and the sixth best-selling game on the SNES.

 It was re-released for the Game Boy Advance (GBA) in 2004.
 The game was made available for download on the Virtual Console for the Wii and Wii U in 2007 and 2015, respectively.
 It was followed by Donkey Kong Country 3: Dixie Kong's Double Trouble! in 1996.

 Gameplay

-Donkey Kong Country 2: Diddy's Kong Quest is a 2D side-scrolling platformer in which the player controls either Diddy Kong or his childhood friend Dixie Kong through 52 varying levels over eight different worlds.
+Donkey Kong Country 2: Diddy's Kong Quest is a 2D side-scrolling platformer in which the player controls either Diddy Kong or his girlfriend Dixie Kong through 52 varying levels over eight different worlds.
 The main objective of the game is to rescue Donkey Kong from King K. Rool.
 The game features a wide number of enemies, which include land-based reptilian Kremlings, rats, porcupines, bees, and vultures.
-Enemies in underwater sections include pufferfish, stingrays and piranhas.
+Enemies in underwater sections include pufferfish, stingrays, starfish, and piranhas.
 Each world culminates with a boss fight, which is required to be defeated in order to progress to the next world.
-Similar to its predecessor, the player-characters may neutralise most hostiles by jumping on their heads, cartwheeling through them, or throwing a barrel at them.
-When hit by an enemy, the active character leaves the screen, thus control will switch to the other character.
-The player can reclaim their partner from marked DK barrels throughout the game.
+The player-characters can defeat most hostiles by jumping on them, cartwheeling through them, or throwing a barrel or other throwable objects at them.
+When hit by an enemy, the active character runs away and control will switch to the other character.
+The player can reclaim their partner from barrels marked DK.
 If both characters die, the player will lose a life and will restart from either the beginning of the level or from the last checkpoint, which comes in the form of a star-painted barrel.
-If the player loses all of their lives, the game will end.
+If the player loses all of their lives, the game will end with a Game Over.

 Diddy and Dixie have unique attributes; Diddy is more agile and will run faster, whereas Dixie has a higher jump and can spin her hair in order to glide.
 The player can pick up the other character and throw them in any direction, similar to barrels.
-The game also features "animal friends", which returns from its predecessor.
-Playable animals include Squitter the spider, Rambi the rhino, Rattly the snake, Enguarde the swordfish and Squawks the parrot.
-These animals have unique abilities, such as Rambi's ability to charge at enemies, Squawks' ability of flight, and Rattly's ability to jump extreme heights.
+The game features "animal friends", which returns from its predecessor.
+Playable animals include Squitter the spider, Rambi the rhino, Rattly the snake, Enguarde the swordfish, and Squawks the parrot.
+These animals have unique abilities, such as Rambi's ability to charge at enemies, Squawks' ability of flight and spitting eggs, and Rattly's ability to jump to extreme heights.